"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-I have many never to be published books sitting on my hard disk.
-I constantly practice this way and it helps a lot in learning how to become a better writer.
+I have many never-to-be-published books sitting on my hard disk.
+I constantly practice this way, and it helps a lot in learning how to become a better writer.

 This strategy could help you in the future when you start writing your very own ebooks.

-Some never to be published ebooks may become your best-selling products when you’ve mastered what you do.
+Some never-to-be-published ebooks may become your best-selling products when you’ve mastered what you do.

 4. Write The Way You Speak.

 One of the best ways to write an article that cuts deep into your reader’s mind is to imagine or visualize it.
-Think your audience sitting in the same room with you and he asked this question – the topic you’re writing about.
+Think your audience sitting in the same room with you, and he asked this question – the topic you’re writing about.

 Then write exactly the way you talk.
-Put down everything that comes to mind as a draft and later see how you can weed out unwanted words.
+Put down everything that comes to mind as a draft and see how you can weed out unwanted words.
 And edit to make it interesting, informative, and educating.

 This is how you write an article that resonates with your readers.
 An article that speaks directly to an audience.

-5. Like What you’re Doing.
+5. Like What you’re doing.